 How to Tell Your Child About Your Divorce

 This first step is the hardest and requires that you come together, manage your emotions and practice restraint.
-Ideally you and your spouse agree on a reason you are getting a divorce; a reason that can be shared with your child at an age appropriate level.
-The details of your divorce are private and not for the ears of your children so keep this story very short, simple and honest.
-It should encompass four parts:
+Ideally, you and your spouse agree on a reason you are getting a divorce; a reason that can be shared with your child at an age appropriate level.
+The details of your divorce are private and not for the ears of your children.
+Keep your story very short, simple and honest.

 1. A general reason for your decision

 2. The clear fact you are going to be living apart

 3. Reassurance that the child plays no role in this dissolution

 4. How you love your child, and this will not change